A Perfect Honeymoon for Every Couple!

-For this kind of trip Rome is the best place to start.
+For this kind of trip, Rome is the best place to start.
 Along with an abundance of Roman ruins and architecture, the city also has a wealth of modern and classical art galleries and buildings.
-Just walking along hand-in-hand is a unique experience in Rome, where every building has has a story to tell.
-Around one corner you will spy a giant Egyptian obelisk; stumble into another piazza and you will come face to face with Agrippa's Pantheon.
+Just walking along in Rome hand-in-hand is a unique experience, Around one corner you will spy a giant Egyptian obelisk; stumble into another piazza and you will come face to face with Agrippa's Pantheon.
 Climb the Spanish Steps, throw a coin in the Trevi Fountain, and make sure to visit the glorious Vatican.
-Rome also boasts great restaurants, nightlife, shopping, and hip neighbourhoods like Trastevere, which you can reach by crossing the Tiber to the north of the city.
+Rome is also known for its great restaurants, nightlife, shopping, and hip neighbourhoods like Trastevere, which you can reach by crossing the Tiber to the north of the city.

 Along with eating and drinking, tours of olive groves and vineyards will add a romantic touch to any honeymoon.
 Wine tours are also widely available in areas like Tuscany, Piedmont and Umbria.
 Also, many Italian towns offer cooking classes, a wonderful way to bond with your partner.

 While sampling Italy's cuisine don't forget dessert!
-Italy makes some of the world's most delicious cakes, traditional pasteries and sweets.
-And just remember, one of the great things about a culinary adventure is trying new things and discovering new loves--when it comes to food and drink, at least!
+Italy makes some of the world's most delicious cakes, traditional pastries and sweets.
+And just remember, one of the great things about a culinary adventure is trying new things and discovering new loves – when it comes to food and drink, at least!

 Those who are looking for total relaxation and wellness on their honeymoon should plan for a spa vacation.
 A spa honeymoon usually involves staying at an upscale spa resort and trying out various spa treatments like wraps and facials.
 Couples can also opt for outdoor massages to enjoy the natural beauty of Italy along with some relaxation.